 In the rally events themselves the action was no less frantic as each team could employ up to a hundred people; besides the drivers and co-drivers there were also engineers, spotters, mechanics, truck drivers, physical therapists, doctors, managers, publicists, public relations, and even helicopter pilots!
 The era saw the birth of mid-stage tire change “pit stops”, mechanics racing alongside a parallel route to meet with the rally cars in between stages, “flying mechanics” carrying spare parts following the cars in helicopters that would swoop down in the closest available space to rush and repair any broken-down cars, all the while managers were deciding on team orders and tactics.
 In Group B, the need to win superseded everything else and became the benchmark for modern rally team management.

 In Group B, the madness did not stop with just the cars.
 Did you know that Audi had once planned on using a similar method that the military uses to refuel planes in mid-flight?
 Indeed, for the lengthy Safari Rally in Africa, they started to devise a special plane whom would meet with the quattro in a straight and smooth section.
 The co-driver would extend a special perch to connect the fuel systems and refuel the car without stopping.
 I’m not sure how far they got into the idea but I’m sure that the FISA wouldn’t have allowed it for long!

 The Group B competition era of the WRC turned out to be one of the most eventful and fierce consecutive years of rallying history.
-From almost crowning the first female world champion to stripping the title from another due to partisan mischievousness and feudal internal politics – Group B competition had drama from start to finish to a level equal to its eventual fate.
+From almost crowning the first female world champion to stripping the title from another due to patriotic mischievousness and feudal internal politics – Group B competition had drama from start to finish to a level equal to its eventual fate.

 THE FALL OF GROUP B